netvc/testing/draft-ietf-netvc-testing.md

 ### objective-1-fast

-This test set is based on objective-1, but requires much less computation and is suitable for smaller tests.
+This test set is based on objective-1, but requires much less computation.
 It is intended to be a predictor for the results from objective-1.

 2048x1080, 8bit, 4:2:0, 60 frames: